pvsone/opa-ext-authz/kuma/kubernetes/README.md

 ## Prerequisites

-A Kubernetes cluster with Kuma [installed](https://kuma.io/docs/0.7.1/installation/kubernetes/)
+A Kubernetes cluster with Kuma [installed](https://kuma.io/docs/0.7.3/installation/kubernetes/)

+_This tutorial has been tested with Kubernetes 1.18.9 and Kuma 0.7.3_

 ## Steps